TobiWestermann/OutOfPhase/README.md

 ## Options:
 * In the CMakeLists.txt you can add some defines (FACTORY_PRESETS and WITH_MIDIKEYBOARD).
 The second is recommended for synth.

+## Extension (tbd)

+LookAndFeel for your own GUI style.
+Juce allows to change more or less everything.

+## Example to use

+Gain plugin (of course)